sv222/cloud-engineer-interview-questions/README.md

 ### Describe AWS CodePipeline and its components.

 AWS CodePipeline is a continuous delivery service that helps you to automate the release and deployment process for your applications.
-CodePipeline builds, tests, and deploys your code every time there is a change, so you can be confident that your application is always up to date.
+CodePipeline orchestrates the workflow: it invokes other services, such as CodeBuild for building and testing and CodeDeploy for deployments, every time there is a change.

 CodePipeline consists of the following components: